finnito/Science/content/9scie/energy-for-life/markdown/nutrients-in-food.md

 ### Lipids

-- Lipids include fates and oils and are madde of _fatty acids_
+- Lipids include fats and oils and are made of _fatty acids_
 - Our bodies store energy as lipids
 - Lipids help keep the body warm and are used in making cell membranes